AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 - Provides the means to verify that this interface is properly respected, through code review, dynamic checking at run-time, or formal static proof.

 As an example, consider a procedure :ada:`Read` that returns a component value from an array.
 Both the array and index are objects visible to the procedure so they are not formal parameters.

 .. code:: ada prove_button project=Courses.Ada_For_C_Embedded_Dev.SPARK.Defensive

    package P is

       type List is array (Integer range <>) of Character;

       Data  : List (1 ..
 100);
       Index : Integer := Data'First;

       procedure Read (V : out Character);

    end P;

    package body P is

       procedure Read (V : out Character) is begin
          if Index not in Data'Range then
             V := Character'First;
             return;
          end if;

          V := Data (Index);
          Index := Index + 1;
       end Read;
    end P;

 In addition to procedure :ada:`Read` we would also have a way to load the array components in the first place, but we can ignore that for the purpose of this discussion.

-Procedure :ada:`Read` is responsible for reading an element of the array and then incrementing the read index.
+Procedure :ada:`Read` is responsible for reading an element of the array and then incrementing the index.
 What should it do in case of an invalid index?
 In this implementation there is defensive code that returns a value arbitrarily chosen.
 We could also redesign the code to return a status in this case, or |mdash| more robust |mdash| raise an exception.

-An even more robust and efficient approach would be instead to make sure that this subprogram is only called if :ada:`Index` is within the indexing boundaries of :ada:`Data`:
+An even more robust approach would be instead to ensure that this subprogram is only called when :ada:`Index` is within the indexing boundaries of :ada:`Data`.
+We can express that requirement with a precondition (line 9).

 .. code:: ada prove_button project=Courses.Ada_For_C_Embedded_Dev.SPARK.Defensive

    package P is

       type List is array (Integer range <>) of Character;

       Data : List (1 ..
 100);
       Index : Integer := 1;

       procedure Read (V : out Character)
         with Pre => Index in Data'Range;

    end P;

    package body P is

       procedure Read (V : out Character) is begin
          V := Data (Index);
          Index := Index + 1;
       end Read;

    end P;

-At the point of each call, the compiler can insert a dynamic check for the precondition (when assertions are enabled), or we can attempt to prove statically that the check will not fail, per call.
+At the point of each call, we can attempt to prove statically that the check will not fail, per call, with :program:`gnatprove`.

-Assuming that :ada:`Read` is intended to be the only way to get values from the array, in a real application (where the principles of software engineering apply) we would take advantage of the compile-time visibility controls that packages offer.
+Assuming that procedure :ada:`Read` is intended to be the only way to get values from the array, in a real application (where the principles of software engineering apply) we would take advantage of the compile-time visibility controls that packages offer.
 Specifically, we would move all the variables' declarations to the private part of the package, or even the package body, so that client code could not possibly access the array directly.
 Only procedure :ada:`Read` would remain visible to clients, thus remaining the only means of accessing the array.
 However, that change would entail others, and in this chapter we are only concerned with introducing the capabilities of SPARK.
 Therefore, we keep the examples as simple as possible.

 Proving Absence of Run-Time Errors